kawansoft/aceql-http/README.md

 The aceql module supports Python 2.6–2.7 & 3.4–3.7.

-1. Create a new project with your favorite IDE.
+1.Create a new project with your favorite IDE.